myerscode/laravel-api-response/README.md

 # Laravel API Response
-> A fluent helper and facade to ensure consistent, idempotent API responses in Laravel and Lumen
+> A fluent helper class to ensure idempotent API responses in Laravel and Lumen

+This package ensures your API will always return the same envelope shape, so consuming apps always know what to expect!

 ## Install